-Instant Pot Chicken and rice - curried chicken and rice made in the Instant Pot is flavoured with garlic, ginger and curry powder.
+Instant Pot Chicken breast and rice - curried chicken and rice made in the Instant Pot is flavoured with garlic, ginger and curry powder.
 Fluffy basmati rice, chicken, carrot, peas, this wholesome meal is definitely going to impress you.

-Instant pot chicken and Rice flavoured with curry powder is going to satisfy your rice and curry craving for sure.
+Instant pot chicken breast and Rice flavoured with curry powder is going to satisfy your rice and curry craving for sure.
 This Instant Pot Garlic Herb Chicken and Rice is one of the most popular recipes on the blog for all the good reason.
 So I thought will share another equally delicious chicken and rice recipe here.

 This recipe doesn't call for tons of spices, yet the rice is so flavourful and delicious.
 If you are like me who finds comfort in a bowl of rice and curry but don't want to spend hours in the kitchen, then this one-pot Chicken and rice are definitely for you.

 How To Cook Fluffy Rice In The Instant Pot?